Here's how severe weather is affecting Covid-19 vaccinations in these states - KVIA

 North Carolina

-A spokesperson said Wednesday officials had been told of delays in some shipments and deliveries this week.
+At the time, the NCDHHS said the Moderna vaccines had not been shipped this week, and only a limited number of Pfizer vaccines had been shipped.

+“These delays may cause vaccination appointments to be postponed or rescheduled,” the release said, and the NCDHHS told providers to “assess current appointments and notify recipients accordingly based on on-hand supplies.”

-The spokesperson added the state is working with the CDC and vaccine providers to “help minimize the potential effects of these delays.”
+The state is working with the CDC and vaccine providers to “help minimize the potential effects of these delays,” the release said.

 Ohio